(van DET a nib)

 - Antineoplastic Agent, Epidermal Growth Factor Receptor (EGFR) Inhibitor

 - Antineoplastic Agent, Vascular Endothelial Growth Factor (VEGF) Inhibitor

-Inhibits the activity of tyrosine kinases, including members of the epidermal growth factor receptor (EGFR) family, vascular endothelial growth factor (VEGF) receptors, rearranged during transfection (RET), protein tyrosine kinase 6 (BRK), TIE2, members of the EPH receptors kinase family, and members of the SRC family.
+Multikinase inhibitor; inhibits tyrosine kinases including epidermal growth factor reception (EGFR), vascular endothelial growth factor (VEGF), rearranged during transfection (RET), protein tyrosine kinase 6 (BRK), TIE2, EPH kinase receptors and SRC kinase receptors, selectively blocking intracellular signaling, angiogenesis and cellular proliferation

 Japanese and Chinese patients had, on average, exposures that were higher than in white patients receiving the same dose.

 Thyroid cancer: Treatment of metastatic or unresectable locally-advanced medullary thyroid cancer (symptomatic or progressive)

 Congenital long QT syndrome